US raises tobacco and e-cigarette purchase age from 18 to 21

 Nineteen of the country's 50 states and the capital Washington, DC had already set 21 as the minimum age.

-The bill is aimed at combating the skyrocketing popularity of vaping among young people, who have turned away from traditional cigarettes and even alcohol in favor of e-cigarettes.
+The Bill is aimed at combating the skyrocketing popularity of vaping among young people, who have turned away from traditional cigarettes and even alcohol in favour of e-cigarettes.

 About 28 per cent of high school seniors reported vaping in the last 30 days according to a government survey for the year 2019, compared to just 11 per cent in 2016.